AionSystem/SOVEREIGN-TRACE-PROTOCOL/PRINCIPLES.md

 That commitment applies to AI systems audited by this protocol.
 It applies equally to this project itself.

-The code does not change after it is frozen.
+**The code does not change after it is frozen.**
+The FROZEN designation applies to `sovereign_trace_stamp.py`.
+Supporting documentation (including this file) may be updated to reflect new legal or ethical standards, but all changes are versioned and preserved in git.

+If a critical flaw is found in a frozen version, that version will be retired (not patched) and a new frozen version (e.g., FROZEN‑5.0) will be built from first principles.
+Prior frozen versions remain archived.

 The record does not change after it is sealed.
 The authorship does not change after it is declared.